 Together with local community members, we cultivate walking trails so people can connect, share stories, and learn about each other.
 Small businesses thrive, children’s horizons widen, and friendships flourish.

-By drawing attention to the spectacular landscapes and enduring traditions of hospitality in Southwest Asia (commonly known as the Middle East), we advance prosperity and cross-cultural exchange.
+By drawing attention to the spectacular landscapes and enduring traditions of hospitality in the Middle East, we advance prosperity and cross-cultural exchange.
 Imagine yourself exploring an ancient winery, aqueduct, or the mosaic remains of a Byzantine home.
 Have a cup of tea with a shepherd.
 Help out with the olive harvest.
 Go tell others.

-API uses the power of storytelling to advance our mission, not only on-the-ground, but also on the Internet through Webinars, LiveOnLine tours, and monthly e-blasts that introduce global audiences to people and places in Southwest Asia.
+API uses the power of storytelling to advance our mission, not only on-the-ground, but also on the Internet through Webinars, LiveOnLine tours, and monthly e-blasts that introduce global audiences to people and places in the region.

 Abraham Path Fellows pursue cultural heritage preservation projects and use photos and films to tell underreported stories about people and places that are off the beaten path.